yfosp/.github/profile/README.md

 ## About Us 🌎

-We are a diverse & inclusive community of 190+ members worldwide who are passionate about open source and love to contribute to open source projects.
+We are a diverse & inclusive community of 200+ members worldwide who are passionate about open source and love contributing to open source projects.

 We welcome all developers from beginners to experts to join our community and make their first open source contribution here.

-Our community website which has been developed by our very own community members is live over [here](https://yfosp.netlify.app/).
+Our community website which our community members have developed is live over [here](https://yfosp.netlify.app/).

 ## Steps to get started 🚀

 1. Go to this beginner-friendly repository called [Start Here](https://github.com/Your-First-Open-Source-Project/start-here).
 2. Read the README.md over there for instructions on how to join our organization.
-3. Make your very first open source contribution to the repository.
+3. Make your very first open-source contribution to the repository.
-4. Check out other code repositories in our organization and make contributions to them as well.
+4. Check out other code repositories in our organization and contribute to them.
-5. Follow [@melvincwng](https://github.com/melvincwng) to stay updated on the latest news and announcements for this community.
+5. Follow [@melvincwng](https://github.com/melvincwng) to stay updated on this community's latest news and announcements.

 ## Check out the following repositories below 👇